CakeInTech/react-to-do/README.md

 # React To-do List

-> A simple and fun website that contains three single page applications.
-It has welcome page, calculator page, quotes page. this project is built with react.
+> A simple and fun website that creates daily tasks and let's you list them.
+You can then Add, Delete, and Edit them.
+Used React and storing data on the local storage.

 ## Built With